 - Our VPS Hosting with PHP-FPM

-Another server-side method to reduce server resources: cookie-free domains.
+Another way to reduce the use of server resources and improve server performance is to use cookie-free domains.
 A cookieless subdomain separates website content that doesn’t change – e.g. media and CSS files – from sending unnecessary cookies to the server.

 We recommend you create a cPanel backup before continuing.
 Then we’ll create a cookieless domain for WordPress.

 - Create a subdomain – e.g. cdn, images, or static – with your wp-content directory as the document root.

 Warning: You may need to use a different fully qualified domain name if your WordPress website has cookies valid across the entire second-level domain.